 Your real job as a business owner is to market and sell the products and services your company offers.
-Every else is busy work.
+Everything else is busy work.

 As a brand-new business, you might have to initially compete on price.
-If that’s the case, cut your prices as much as possible, but keep them high enough so you can still make a small profit.
-As you build up a loyal customer base, you can gradually raise your price.
+If that’s the case, cut your prices as much as possible, but keep them high enough so you can still make a small profit on each sale.
+As you build up a loyal customer base, you can gradually raise your prices.

 Let’s face it.
 You don’t know what you don’t know.
 Surround yourself with talented people whenever possible.
 Seek input from qualified advisors and learn from other people’s mistakes.

 # 7: In the long run, I believe, a customer-oriented business will be more profitable and easier to run.
 That is because when customers are treated well, they stick around longer, buy more products, and recommend your business to their friends and colleagues.

 Make your customers a top priority.
 Treat them well.
 Over deliver with your customer service.
 Provide value.
 Do what you can to keep your GOOD customers happy.

 # 8: Ask for advice from smart people.

 You will never know it all.
 Hire talented people whenever you can and pay them fairly.
 Look for people who can help offset your shortcomings.